Returnable Container Laws and Reusable Water Bottles

 Recycle cans or use reusable water bottles

-In an effort to combat litter and encourage recycling many states have enacted returnable container laws, more commonly referred to as bottle bills.
+In an effort to combat litter and encourage recycling, many states have enacted returnable container laws, more commonly referred to as bottle bills.
 Oregon was the first state to put such a trailblazing law into place in 1972 and since that time 10 other states have passed similar legislation, and still other states are working to pass comparable bills.
-Each state has their own guidelines, but it boils down to consumers pay a deposit when they purchase glass, plastic, or aluminum beverage bottles or cans that are covered by the program for the state in which the purchase is made.
+Each state has guidelines, but it boils down to consumers paying a deposit when they purchase glass, plastic, or aluminum beverage bottles for cans that are covered by the program in which state the purchase is made.
 After the beverage is consumed the bottles and cans can be returned to a grocery store and exchanged for the initial deposit.

 Stores that sell bottled or canned beverages covered by the law need to accept and pay out the deposit and standalone redemption centers have sprung up in some areas to accept returns and pay out the deposit.
-Each states dictates what sizes and type of bottles are and are not included in their programs, for instance Vermont includes liquor bottles as part of their bill and Maine has one of the most diverse bills as it pretty much includes anything that is 4 liters or less with the exception of dairy and unprocessed cider.
+Each state dictates what size and type of bottles are and are not included in their programs.
+For instance, Vermont includes liquor bottles as part of their bill and Maine has one of the most diverse bills as it pretty much includes anything that is 4 liters or less except for dairy and unprocessed cider.
 In recent years New York and Connecticut expanded their bills to also include water bottles.

 The Success of the Bottle Bill